 Appendix 9 of the URS Strategic Assessment of the Vale of White Horse Local Plan 2031 Part 1: Appendices concl term potential, that ?In terms of the best-performing site options, these are considered to be sites at Valley Park, D have no significant constraints and would lead to various positive effects, particularly in terms of housing, reducing good access to employment sites and town centres?

-However, the VWHDC has not allocated any housing to either Didcot A or Rowstock, despite them both being within North Wessex Downs AONB.
+However, the VWHDC has not allocated any housing to Didcot A, despite them both being within the Science Vale Downs AONB.

 Didcot A: